 Robert T. Haefele possesses more than twenty years practicing in complex civil litigation, including asbestos, tobacco and other mass tort and product liability litigation.
 His area of primary emphasis involves anti-terrorism and human rights, analyzing and litigating complex, domestic and international matters to meet clients’ goals of justice and accountability while simultaneously achieving positive social change.
 Robert’s current focus is on aiding the more than 6,500 family members and survivors of the 9/11 terrorist attacks Motley Rice represents.
 He is co-liaison counsel and an active member of the Plaintiffs’ Executive Committee for Personal Injury and Death Claims in In re Terrorist Attacks on September 11, 2001, U.S.D.C., S.D.N.Y., MDL 1570, lawsuits filed by Motley Rice’s clients and others seeking to expose and bankrupt the alleged financiers and other supporters of al Qaeda terrorist activity.

-Lisa M. Saltzburg is an integral part of Motley Rice’s team of attorneys that represents dozens of states, cities, towns, counties and townships in the National Prescription Opiate Multidistrict Litigation against opioid manufacturers and distributors for alleged deceptive marketing and other business practices that contributed to the opioid crisis.
+Lisa M. Saltzburg is an integral part of Motley Rice’s team of attorneys that represents dozens of governmental entities, including states, cities, towns, counties and townships in the National Prescription Opiate Multidistrict Litigation against opioid manufacturers and distributors for alleged deceptive marketing and other business practices that contributed to the opioid crisis.
 She was also a key member of the BP Oil Spill litigation team, and helped people and businesses in Gulf Coast communities file claims through the claims programs established by the two settlements reached with BP.
 Lisa also served on the trial team for the Florida Engle tobacco litigation.